Flavonol-3-O-glucoside L-rhamnosyltransferase

-Thus, the two substrates of this enzyme are UDP-L-rhamnose and flavonol 3-O-D-glucoside, whereas its two products are UDP and flavonol 3-O-[beta-L-rhamnosyl-(1->6)-beta-D-glucoside].
+The two substrates of this enzyme are UDP-L-rhamnose and a flavonol 3-O-D-glucoside.
+Its products are uridine diphosphate (UDP) and the corresponding flavonol 3-O-[beta-L-rhamnosyl-(1->6)-beta-D-glucoside].

+For example, the enzyme converts isoquercetin to rutin by adding an L-rhamnose sugar unit from UDP-L-rhamnose.
+It has been characterised from tulip and Arabidopsis thaliana.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-L-rhamnose:flavonol-3-O-D-glucoside 6-O-L-rhamnosyltransferase.
 Other names in common use include uridine diphosphorhamnose-flavonol 3-O-glucoside, rhamnosyltransferase, and UDP-rhamnose:flavonol 3-O-glucoside rhamnosyltransferase.
-This enzyme participates in flavonoid biosynthesis.